Nexmo/nexmo-developer/_documentation/conversation/code-snippets/leg/delete-leg.md

 source: '_examples/conversation/leg/delete-leg'
 application:
   use_existing: |
     You will need to use an existing Application that contains a Conversation and Legs in order to be able to delete a Leg.
-See the Create Conversation Code Snippet for information on how to create an Application and some sample Conversations.
+See the Create Conversation code snippet for information on how to create an Application and some sample Conversations.
 You can create Legs within that Conversation by making a Call as outlined in the Conversation topic and our tutorial `Retrieve Conversation details for an in-progress Call.`
 ```

 ## Try it out